Chart Color Schemes

 Infrastructure

-Rochedale - Burbank has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Rochedale - Burbank has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 57 projects that may affect this region.
-Notable projects include Shafston College Rochedale Campus and Mixed-Use Development, INNOVA Rochedale, Rochedale Road and Ford Road Stormwater Project, and Rochedale Terrace Masterplan.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 57 projects likely impacting the area.
+Notable ones include Shafston College Rochedale Campus and Mixed-Use Development, Rochedale Road and Ford Road Stormwater Project, Rochedale Terrace Masterplan, Gardner Road Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.